 A trick that has worked for many patients is- if you have alcohol...flush it out!
 That is, drink a huge amount of water to "rinse" out the uric acid before it has a chance to crystallize in your joints.
 This has a further benefit of reducing hangovers!

-- Most patients, who have had gout for many years, have stated that just how much you can drink really depends on how good the rest of your diet is.
+- Most patients, who have had gout for many years, have stated that simply how much you can drink really depends on how good the rest of your diet is.

-- For example, after eating steak, mashed potatoes and macaroni salad, having a couple of beers isn't automatically a good idea.
+- For example, after eating steak, mashed potatoes and macaroni salad, having a couple of beers isn't always a good idea.

 - But having a healthy salad with grilled chicken may work in order to allow you to have a glass or two of red wine.

 - Many gout sufferers reported "experimenting" making use of their diet and alcohol consumption in order to determine which approach is best for them.